Asmitta-01/MultiStepFormFlowBundle/README.md

 # MultiStepFormFlowBundle

-This is a fork of the package [craue/CraueFormFlowBundle](https://github.com/craue/CraueFormFlowBundle).
+This is a fork of the package [craue/CraueFormFlowBundle](https://github.com/craue/CraueFormFlowBundle) version __3.7.0__.
 You can check it to know all the features of this package.
 In this fork i focus on the usage and installation on Symfony 7.

 ## Installation